 Non-inflamed acne (comedonal acne)

 Comprises of blackheads or whiteheads that result from oil glands becoming blocked.
 Dermatologists call these 'comedones'.
 If left untreated, non-inflamed acne can often progress into inflamed acne.

 Associated with pimples (classified by dermatologists as papules, pustules or cysts, possibly associated with redness of the skin).

-Unfortunately, cystic acne can lead to permanent scarring, and therefore should be treated as soon as possible
+Some people will only ever develop mild acne, while others can experience large, deep, painful lumps under their skin, called cysts – a severe form of acne.
+Unfortunately, cystic acne can lead to permanent scarring, and therefore should be treated as soon as possible.

 Girls tend to reach puberty earlier than boys and develop acne at a younger age.
 Acne can become worse or ‘break out’ at certain times of a girl’s menstrual cycle, usually just before a period.